vboussange/DeepSAR/README.md

 ### Predictors

 Bioclimatic variables from the CHELSA dataset were used as predictors.
-To download them (e.g., for [pretrained weights](#pretrained-weights)), navigate to `data/CHELSA/` and run:
+To download them (e.g., for use with [pretrained weights](#pretrained-weights)), navigate to `data/CHELSA/` and run:

 ```bash
 wget --no-host-directories --force-directories --input-file=envidat.txt